Kingdom (2025 film): Development

 After starting filming for Acharya in early 2021, it was reported that Gowtam Tinnanuri had met Ram Charan and narrated a script which impressed the actor.
 The production was reportedly set to begin after Charan completes his commitments for Acharya and RRR (2022).
 The project was officially announced on 15 October 2021, tentatively titled RC15.
 It would be funded by UV Creations, in association with NVR Cinema.
 The following August, however, it was reported that the project was shelved due to reasons unknown.
 That November, it was officially confirmed to have been shelved with no reasons being stated.
 Gowtam then reportedly visited Vijay Deverakonda and narrated the same script which also impressed the actor.

 The film would be funded by Suryadevara Naga Vamsi and Sai Soujanya, under Sithara Entertainments, Fortune Four Creations, and Srikara Studios.
 The company made a public announcement on 13 January 2023, confirming the project.
 In January 2025, Naga Vamsi announced that the film would be released in two parts.
 The film's official title as Kingdom was announced on 12 February 2025.

 Filming

 In June 2023, principal photography commenced in Hyderabad.
 However, filming was delayed due to Vijay's ongoing commitments, Kushi and The Family Star.
 Filming resumed in April 2024 in Visakhapatnam with a month-long schedule.
 The third schedule commenced in July 2024 in Sri Lanka with 60% of the filming completed.
-Filming then began in areas Kothamangalam, Thandikudi and Nagercoil.
+Filming then began in areas of Kothamangalam, Thandikudi and Nagercoil.
 In September 2024, the fourth schedule commenced in Kerala.
 In November 2024, Devarakonda suffered a minor shoulder injury on sets.
 As of January 2025, 80% of the filming was completed.